Charanjit Singh Channi: Personal life

 Charanjit Singh Channi is married to Dr. Kamaljit Kaur, a medical professional.
 The couple have two sons.
 His elder son, Navjit Singh, has actively entered politics.
 In July 2023, he was elected as the District Youth Congress President of Rupnagar with a significant margin, securing 12,415 votes.
 His opponent received fewer than 1,500 votes, highlighting his strong support base.

+Academic achievements

+Channi's PhD thesis, titled "Indian National Congress: A Study of Central Organisation and Electoral Strategies in the Lok Sabha Elections since 2004," examines the party's central organisational structure and electoral strategies across multiple Lok Sabha elections since 2004, rather than focusing on a single electoral defeat.

 Early political career

 Kharar municipal council

 Channi started at the grassroots level by serving as a municipal councillor in Kharar, Punjab.
 This role helped him gain experience in local administration and governance.
-His leadership abilities were recognized, and he became the president of the Kharar municipal council in 2002, handling civic issues and development projects in the town..
+His leadership abilities were recognised, and he became the president of the Kharar municipal council in 2002, handling civic issues and development projects in the town.

 Punjab Legislative Assembly

 In 2007, Channi was elected to the Punjab Legislative Assembly as an Independent candidate from the Chamkaur Sahib constituency, marking his entry into state-level politics.
 Then he joined Congress and retained his seat, demonstrating strong electoral support and political acumen during the State Assembly elections held in 2012 and 2017.